Looking for Alibrandi (novel)

 Looking for Alibrandi is the debut novel of Australian author Melina Marchetta, published in 1992.
-A film adaptation of the same name was made in 2000.
+A film adaptation of the same name was made in 2000, and a stage adaptation was commissioned and performed in 2022.

 Plot

-The novel follows its protagonist, Josephine Alibrandi, the Italian-Australian daughter of Italian immigrant parents.
-Josie lives in Sydney and attends a Catholic high school–where she is disillusioned with the cliques and social politics of her snobby peers.
-Her usually sophisticated, sassy demeanour is challenged when she is overcome with the pressures of her senior year of high school: the suicide of a male friend, and meeting her estranged father who is in Sydney on a business trip.
-She confides in a young man with a bad reputation, who slowly turns into a romantic interest for Josie.
+Josephine (nicknamed "Josie") Alibrandi, is an Italian-Australian teenager living in Glebe, an inner-west suburb in Sydney, with her mother, Christina Alibrandi.
+Josie attends a Catholic girls high school where she is disillusioned with the cliques and social politics of her snobby peers.
+Her usually sophisticated, outspoken demeanour is challenged when she is overcome with the pressures of her final year of high school: the suicide of her friend, John Barton, and meeting her estranged father, Michael Andretti, who is in Sydney on a business trip.
+She confides in a young man with a bad reputation, Jacob Coote, and they slowly develop a romantic relationship.
 This relationship, mirrored by the tumultuous relationship with her father, forms the centre complications of the novel as Josie tries to navigate through the complexities and hurdles she faces as a young adult.